The Miserable Mill: Plot

 Together, they arrive at the eye-shaped building they saw on their arrival to Lucky Smells.
 Dr. Orwell, seemingly friendly, lets them in, and tells Violet and Sunny to sit in the waiting room.
 Violet and Sunny realize that Count Olaf is disguised as Shirley, a receptionist and that Klaus has been (and is being) hypnotized by Orwell, who is in cahoots with Olaf.
 They leave with Klaus, who is once again in a trance and calls Violet "Veronica."
 When they return to the mill, they find a memo from Sir informing them that if there is another accident, he'll place them under Shirley's care.

 Violet and Sunny put Klaus to bed and go to the mill's library.
 Violet reads the book donated by Orwell, a difficult task given her limited vocabulary and the book's usage of difficult words.
 She learns that Orwell's technique uses a command word to control the subject and an "unhypnotize" word.
 They then hear the lumbermill starting early and rush to see what is happening.
 They find Charles strapped to a log which Klaus is pushing through a buzz saw as Flacutono gives orders.
 The girls notice Klaus' bare feet, a clue that he has been hypnotized out of bed yet again.
 Shirley and Orwell arrive, and the latter orders Klaus to ignore his sisters.
 Violet realizes the release word ("inordinate") just in time.
 Violet is caught by Shirley and Flacutono, and Klaus manages to free Charles by trying to invent a fishing rod.
 Sunny and Orwell duel, with Orwell wielding a sword and Sunny bearing only her teeth.
 Sir enters the room, surprising Orwell and causing her to step backwards into the path of the buzz saw, killing her.

-Count Olaf is locked in the library, but he escapes from the window along with Foreman Flacutono, who is revealed to be the bald man with the long nose in disguise.
-Sir relinquishes the Baudelaires, leaving them without care again.
+Shirley is exposed as Count Olaf and locked in the library, but he escapes from the window along with Foreman Flacutono, who is revealed to be the bald man with the long nose in disguise.
+Sir relinquishes the Baudelaires, forcing Mr. Poe to send them to boarding school.